Bloodmallet/wowtc/docs/character/block.md

 ## Chance to Block

-Block chance is primarily gained from the mastery of Protection Paladin and Protection Warrior.
+Base block chance is 18% for warrior and 10% for paladin.
-The formula is the following.
+You gain additional block chance from the mastery:

 $$
 Final\:Block\:Chance = Base\:Block\:Chance\:+\:Bonus\:Block\:Chance+\:Flat\:Modifiers